Retries handle transient failures in your workflows.

 yaml

-- id: retry-sample
+- id: retry_sample

-type: io.kestra.core.tasks.log.Log
+type: io.kestra.plugin.core.log.Log

 message: my output for task {{task.id}}